probmods/probmods2/chapters/appendix-js-basics.md

 }, [1, -3, 2, 0])
 ~~~~

 The `map` higher-order function can also be used to map a function of more than one argument over multiple lists, element by element.
-For example, here is the MATLAB "dot-star" function (or ".*") written using `map2`:
+For example, here is the MATLAB "dot-star" function (or ".*") written using `map2`, which maps over 2 lists at the same time:

 ~~~~
 var dotStar = function(v1, v2){